sara-service/DSpace-Setup/README.md

 sudo -H -u dspace sh -c 'cd /tmp/dspace-6.3-src-release && mvn -e package -Dmirage2.on=true' sudo -H -u dspace -- sh -c 'cd /tmp/dspace-6.3-src-release/dspace/target/dspace-installer; ant fresh_install'
 ```

+Now you will be asked to create an admin user.
+Please type the mail address, name, surname and password.
+It will send no email as the admin user is written to the DB directly.

 **TODO: automate this!**
 ```bash
 # Create dspace admin (interactive)
 sudo -u dspace /dspace/bin/dspace create-administrator
 ```

-At the end of the installation you will be asked to create an admin user.
-Please type the mail address, name, surname and password.
-It will send no email as the admin user is written to the DB directly.

 ### Apply presets